tytydraco/yessleep/out/To_all_the_wannabe_cryptid_hunters_stay_the_fuck_out_of_my_woods.md

 The creature's voice chilled me like the icy forest wind.
 I felt one of its long, wooden fingers reach out to touch my face, tipping my chin up and forcing me to look up at it.

-"Forgive us, my Lord," I said quietly, holding the beast's red gaze.
+"Forgive us, my Lord," I said quietly, holding the beast's gaze.

 *"Then will you let me have this mortal?"*